hostjane/hostjane.github.io/_pages/payments-tax-credits.md

 - [x] Direct Deposit (No minimum, no fee;) - U.S. bank accounts only
 - [x] Wire Transfer ($11 minimum, $9.99 USD fee) - Supported Countries

-# HostJane asked for my tax information, why?
+## HostJane asked for my tax information, why?

 HostJane, Inc. is a US corporation.
 If you are a US based Seller and your gross earnings [exceed $20,000 USD with more than 200 transactions](https://www.irs.gov/payments/general-faqs-on-new-payment-card-reporting-requirements) within a single calendar year, HostJane may be required to file a Form 1099-K with the IRS to report transactions made to you.

 Our team will contact you if we need any tax information from you.

-# Tax policy
+## Tax policy

 HostJane does not charge or collect tax on freelancer services as stated in our Terms of Service.

 ### Independent Contractors

-As stated in section 9.
+Stated in section 9.
 INDEPENDENT CONTRACTOR of the [Terms of Service](https://www.hostjane.com/legal/tos/):

 HostJane and User are independent contractors and nothing contained in this Agreement places HostJane and User in the relationship of principal and agent, partners or joint venturers.
 Neither party has, expressly or by implication, or may represent itself as having, any authority to make contracts or enter into any agreements in the name of the other party, or to obligate or bind the other party in any manner whatsoever.

 ### Jurisdictions

-As stated in section 2.5.3 of the [Marketplace Rules](https://www.hostjane.com/legal/marketplace-terms/):
+Stated in section 2.5.3 of the [Marketplace Rules](https://www.hostjane.com/legal/marketplace-terms/):

 Sellers are responsible for paying any direct or indirect taxes, including any European VAT or Australian GST or otherwise, which may apply to them depending on residency or location.
 Sellers represent and warrant that they comply, and will comply at all times, with their obligations under income tax provisions in their jurisdiction.

-# Do I have to submit tax information to my Buyer?
+## Do I have to submit tax information to my Buyer?

 You are not legally required by HostJane to submit private tax information to your Buyer.

-As explained under section #9 of our [Terms of Service](https://www.hostjane.com/legal/tos/), Sellers and Buyers on HostJane are independent contractors.
+<span class="green">Explained under section #9 of our [Terms of Service](https://www.hostjane.com/legal/tos/), Sellers and Buyers on HostJane are independent contractors.</span>

 Working as a freelancer on HostJane expressly does not constitute or set up any form of employment or partnership arrangement either with the buyer or HostJane.

-# Downloading statements
+## Downloading statements

 Login to your account > [Reporting](https://www.hostjane.com/marketplace/reporting) to download sales invoices and receipts.

-# Sales Tax and Related Rules
+## Sales Tax and Related Rules

 We don't charge or collect sales tax.